Peduncular hallucinosis: Lesions

 The lesions that disturb brainstem reticular formation or thalamic targets seem to be the source behind peduncular hallucinosis.
 For example, lesions affecting the dorsal raphe system can lead to hallucinations by preventing ascending inhibition to the dorsal lateral geniculate nucleus (LGN).
 This inhibition may hyper-excite the LGN, inducing visual hallucinations.
 Lesions of the retina and areas proximal to it can remove or alter the inputs coming in from the external environment to the visual system.
 Peduncular hallucinosis therefore might emanate from disturbances in distal portions of the visual system.
 Lesions in the frontal and temporal lobes can also lead to complex visual hallucinations because the lobes connect to the visual system via the lateral geniculate nucleus and medial pulvinar.
 In addition, visual processing and salience can be disrupted by thalamic lesions which affect important structures such as the pulvinar.

 The effect lesions on the brainstem have on the ascending reticular activating system (ARAS) has also been hypothesized.
-It was proposed that since the ARAS plays a role in consciousness and waking, the lesions of the brainstem common to peduncular hallucinosis may “disrupt ARAS impulses from the brainstem reticular formation” and, as a consequence, lead to the sleep disturbances characteristic of peduncular hallucinosis.
-The use of drugs such as Olanzapine may help treat sleep disturbances as it has been found to “improve sleep continuity, sleep quality, and [to] increase slow wave sleep.”
+It was proposed that since the ARAS plays a role in consciousness and waking, the lesions of the brainstem common to peduncular hallucinosis may "disrupt ARAS impulses from the brainstem reticular formation" and, as a consequence, lead to the sleep disturbances characteristic of peduncular hallucinosis.
+The use of drugs such as Olanzapine may help treat sleep disturbances as it has been found to "improve sleep continuity, sleep quality, and [to] increase slow wave sleep."

 Correlation between other diseases

-People diagnosed with Parkinson's disease, narcolepsy-cataplexy syndrome, delirium tremens, Lewy body dementia, and temporal lobe epilepsy are more prone to complex visual hallucinations such as peduncular hallucinosis.
+People diagnosed with Parkinson's disease, narcolepsy, delirium tremens, Lewy body dementia, and temporal lobe epilepsy are more prone to complex visual hallucinations such as peduncular hallucinosis.
 Peduncular hallucinosis is more common in patients with a long duration of Parkinson's disease and also with a long treatment history, depression, and cognitive impairment.
 Paranoid delusions are common in these patients even though the hallucinations can occur during clear sensorium.